Derived intersections over the Hochschild cochain complex: Polydifferential operators

 \paragraph A right $Diff(\cO_X^\sbt,\cO_X)$ brace module structure on a complex is equivalent to a left $Diff(\cO_X^\sbt,\cO_X)^{op}$ brace module structure.
 We equip the complex $Diff(\cO_X^\sbt,D_X^{op})^{op}$ with a right $Diff(\cO_X^\sbt,\cO_X)$ structure, coming from the left $Diff(\cO_X^\sbt,\cO_X)$ brace module structure on $Diff(\cO_X^\sbt,D_X^{op})$.

 \paragraph Let $P=D$ be a TDO.
 Then the complex $Diff(\cO_X^\sbt,D)$ starts as

 where the differential acts as

 Clearly, the kernel of this map is the centralizer of $\cO_X$ inside $D$, which is $\cO_X$.
 Hence, the zeroth cohomology sheaf of the complex $Diff(\cO_X^\sbt,D_X)$ is $\cO_X$.
-Moreover, all other cohomology sheaves vanish (see \cite{Sri} for instance), hence we obtain the following isomorphism of algebras.
+Moreover, all other cohomology sheaves vanish (see \cite{Sri} for instance), hence we obtain the following quasi-isomorphism of algebra objects.

 \begin{Proposition} We have

 (and similarly

 \end{Proposition}